 Many high power laser diode purchasers buy diode-based products and then struggle integrating them into their own systems.
-A common approach is for the system manufacturer to design its system first and then try to find a laser diode solution that matches its design.
-They then experience issues in the following areas:
+A common approach for the system manufacturer is to design the system first and then try to find a laser diode solution that matches the design.
+They then often experience issues in the following areas:

 - Thermal management

 - Drive control electronics

 These problems add cost, impair performance, cause delays, and can put customers in adversarial relationships with their laser diode suppliers.
 In the worst case, improper specification or integration can mean the difference between a successful prototype or product line and one that either never makes it to production or is out-gunned by a better designed competitive product once it goes to market.